FireHouse (album)

 FireHouse is the debut album by American glam metal band FireHouse.
 Released in 1990, it launched the group into stardom.
 The record was certified double platinum in the United States and gold in Canada, Japan and Singapore.

 Background

 Firehouse spawned four singles, "Shake & Tumble", "Don't Treat Me Bad", "All She Wrote", and the band's signature power ballad, "Love of a Lifetime".

 The song "Don't Walk Away" was used in a scene of the 2008 movie The Wrestler, directed by Darren Aronofsky.

 The song "Overnight Sensation" was a part of the soundtrack in the video game Brütal Legend.

 The song "Don't Treat Me Bad" was featured in episode two of the HBO Max series Peacemaker, as the title character takes out the vinyl record and listens to that song.

+On March 1, 2024, the album was rereleased on streaming platforms following its remaster.